roccowkh/SCMPAssignment/README.md

 P.S
-For some reason I did't test the app with a real device, all are based on what I see on simulator
+For some reason I did't test the app with a real device, all are based on what I see on simulator I added a few seconds delay in the user list fetching so that the loading spinner can be seen at the bottom